Menu

 300 Watt High Bay Steel Factory

-The true efficiency of any light source is denoted by its luminosity efficiency.
+The true efficiency of LED light fixtures is denoted by its luminous efficiency.

-LEDs have far higher efficiency than every other light.
+LEDs have far higher efficiency than any other light.
 The efficiency ratings are even higher for high-quality LEDs.

 How Do Long-term Savings Make Up for the Initial Cost?